catseye/Lariat/README.md

 of the major motivations for formulating the destructorizer concept.

-Although it was not consciously intended, `destruct` is also what permits the ADT to be "total" in the sense that there are no operations that are undefined.
+Although it was not specifically intended, `destruct` is also what permits the ADT to be "total" in the sense that there are no operations that are undefined.